TrajectoryMover: Generative Movement of Object Trajectories in Videos: Results

 \subsection{User Study}

-\paragraph{Study Design.} We conduct a blind pairwise perceptual study on motion plausibility.
-For each test case, participants see two anonymized videos A and B from the same source target setup and choose the video with more plausible object motion.
-The Aand B order is randomized per item and method identities are recovered with a hidden answer key.
-For analysis, we estimate method strength with a regularized Bradley--Terry model using iterative Luce Spectral Ranking as implemented in \texttt{choix}~\cite{bradley1952rank,luce1959individual,maystre2015fast}.
+We conduct a blind pairwise perceptual study of motion plausibility on a subset of our synthetic test set.
+For each test case, participants see two anonymized videos (A/B) from the same source-target setup and select the video with more plausible object motion.
+The A/B order is randomized per item, and method identities are recovered with a hidden answer key.
+For analysis, we report preference rates and estimate method strength with a regularized Bradley--Terry model using iterative Luce Spectral Ranking as implemented in \texttt{choix}~\cite{bradley1952rank,luce1959individual,maystre2015fast}.
 The model is \(P(i \succ j)=\frac{e^{u_i}}{e^{u_i}+e^{u_j}}\), where \(u_i\) is the utility of method \(i\).
+The participant study includes \(n=10\) participants with 25 pairwise judgments each (250 total votes).
+As a complementary automatic evaluation, we also score plausibility with InternVL over 10 runs (seeds 0--9) and report mean \(\pm\) standard deviation.
+Results are summarized in Table~\ref{tab:user_study} (synthetic subset) and Table~\ref{tab:real_video_user_study} (real videos).
+On the synthetic subset (Table~\ref{tab:user_study}), \name{} ranks first in both participants and InternVL analyses (\(u_m=1.25\) and \(u_m=0.56\), respectively).
+Although the ordering among baselines differs between participant and InternVL analyses, both consistently rank \name{} highest.